 Ok, lets dig in!

 To start your day you have a few options regarding Disney parking.
 The best option is to head to the Disney Boardwalk.
 Here you’ll find an overflow parking lot.
 You can just mention to the gate guard that you are visiting to explore the boardwalk area but not entering Epcot.
-If you’re more the nervous type and want to pay for parking, then you’re better bet is to park at Hollywood Studios ( after paying for parking there) and grabbing the gondola at the station.
+If you’re more the nervous type and want to pay for park parking, then you’re best bet is to park at Hollywood Studios ( after paying for parking there) and grabbing the gondola at the station.
+Be sue to check out the Disney Skyliner Map in this post to get your bearings on where the gondola will take you.

 The Disney Boardwalk is accessible from the main parking lot or from the walkway leading from Hollywood studios.
 Here you’ll find The Boardwalk Inn, The Yacht Club, The Beach Club, and the Swan and Dolphin Hotels.